Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Results

 \subsection{Audit Communication \& Advocacy}

-Some of the most crucial work of an AI audit comes after empirical evaluation is complete.
+Some of the most crucial accountability work of an AI audit comes after empirical evaluation is complete.
 We found two emerging sets of tools that begin to address this important stage of AI auditing: tools for Audit Communication, to effectively translate audit results to a broader audience, and tools for Advocacy, for reporting and campaigning for consequential outcomes in response to audit results.
-Tools to facilitate Audit Communication were rare in our dataset ($N=\nComm$), all tools for Dataset Visualization (for communicating results in a more accessible way; Google's FACETS \citep{noauthor_facets_2023}, for example).
-Tools for Advocacy were more common ($N=\nAdvocacy$) but still fewer than other stages of our taxonomy, including Community Spaces (e.g., the Benefits Tech Advocacy Hub \citep{noauthor_benefits_2023}, which facilitates collaboration and shared resources between advocates who fight algorithm-based cuts to public benefits), tools for Organizing (e.g., the Algorithmic Ecology framework \citep{stop_lapd_spying_coalition_algorithmic_2020}, a tool for mapping the non-technical dimensions of algorithmic impact), tools for Legal Search (e.g., the generic case database Westlaw can be used to identify relevant precedent for legal redress), and tools for Resistance (e.g., the gig work app Para, which helps drivers avoid bad algorithmic offers).
+Tools to facilitate Audit Communication were the rarest in our dataset ($N=\nComm$), and consist mostly of tools for Dataset Visualization (e.g. Google's FACETS \citep{noauthor_facets_2023} ) and Audit Reporting (e.g., the ACLU's repository of NYC Local Law 144 hiring bias audit reports \citep{gerchick_tracking_2024}).
+We found more tools for Advocacy ($N=\nAdvocacy$)---including Community Spaces (e.g., the Benefits Tech Advocacy Hub \citep{noauthor_benefits_2023}, which facilitates collaboration between advocates who oppose algorithm-based cuts to public benefits), tools for Organizing/Resistance (e.g., the Algorithmic Ecology framework \citep{stop_lapd_spying_coalition_algorithmic_2020}, a tool for mapping the non-technical dimensions of algorithmic impact), and tools for Legal Search (e.g., the generic case database Westlaw often used to identify relevant precedent for legal redress)---but still fewer than we found in other stages of our taxonomy.

-These tools were also mentioned less often in our interviews, compared to preceding stages of our taxonomy.
-Still, auditors were concerned with following through on their evaluation work.
+These types of tools were also mentioned less often in our interviews, compared to preceding stages of our taxonomy.
+Still, auditors wanted their evaluation work to inform consequential judgments, in line with our definition of an audit (Def.~\ref{def:audit}).
 As one put it, \inlinequote{in the business of designing audits, it should be as important to design the consequences and penalties that accompany these audits}{2}.
-Auditors identified many barriers unrelated to tooling that could hinder the impact of audit results, particularly lack of funding.
 For the auditors we spoke to, tooling in this stage of auditing was mostly aspirational.